 Sprouts are some of the best nutritional superfoods, which contain all sorts of health benefits.
 While sprouts are complex, in that they have many enzymes, vitamins, essential fatty acids, and a lot of fiber, they are quite simple to grow.
 You don’t need a green thumb to grow sprouts.
 You don’t need soil, which has been composted by worms, because sprouts don’t grow in soil.
-You don’t need to leave your kitchen to grow them; well, you need to go get the sprouting seeds from a health food or gardening store.
+You don’t even need to leave your kitchen to grow them; well, you need to go get the sprouting seeds from a health food or gardening store.
 All you need is a few glass jars (Mason jars are great), cheesecloth or sieve, water, and sprouting seeds.

 What is a sprout?
 Sprouts are plants, which are in the process of germinating.
 Grains, nuts, seeds, or legumes have a lot of nutrients, which don’t release until the sprouting begins.
 In fact, enzyme inhibitors and phytic acid are neutralized after a seed sprouts.
 Phytic acid impairs the absorption of iron, zinc, and calcium.
 When you ingest the sprouts, you have a better chance of increasing digestibility because they help decrease complex sugars that cause gas.
 They also help alkalize the body!